NanoComp/meep/doc/docs/Installation.md

 BLAS and LAPACK libraries are required in order to install [Harminv](https://github.com/stevengj/harminv/blob/master/README.md).
 Harminv is not *required* for Meep, but is strongly recommended for use in resonant-mode computation.

-Note also that Meep's usage of BLAS/LAPACK, via Harminv, is not generally performance-critical.
+Note also that Meep's usage of BLAS/LAPACK, via Harminv, is not generally performance critical.
 So, it doesn't matter too much whether you install an especially optimized BLAS library.
 However, it makes a big difference if you also use [MPB](https://mpb.readthedocs.io).

 ### BLAS